davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/improve-add-attention-mechanism.md

 assumptions).
 For example, you should more easily be able to make connections within images.
 Until you understand the inductive biases that CNNs are adding, you shouldn't be taking them on in a model.
 Get it to work first, optimize later.

-# TODO-tra: How should you control your attention?

-What should your atomic action be when you're working on a computer?
-Typing?
-Closing a window?
-All of these topics are about controlling your focus (where you mouse pointer or vim cursor is located).
-Is this related to the attention in transformer models?
-I'd say all of this is related to attention, in that sense that you are "focusing" your attention on a narrower set of inputs that you normally would (see "Focused attention" in `!w Attention`).
-Or are you merely thinking about how to save time on actions you do repeatedly when you dig into these topics?
-I'd say this is an example of narrow-focus.md, nothing more.